Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-page is the second sum done in the same way.)
+the second calculation done in the same way.)
 Alternatively, pairs could use digit cards to move around on a sheet of paper, or mini-whiteboard.
 The aim at this stage is for everyone to 'get into' the problem and work hard on trying to solve it, but not necessarily to achieve a final solution.

-How does the $1$ (or $2$) in the units column of the answer help?
+How does the $1$ (or $2$) in the ones column of the answer help?

 What are the units digits of the multiples of $3$?